zozzlethena/docs/README.md

-# Velodrome Finance 🚲💨📃
+# Velocimeter 🚲💨📃

-Velodrome Finance product documentation.
+Velocimeter product documentation.

 This is where we work on product documentation which is built and deployed into the main app.